-The International Model United Nations and Study Tour is a unique elective subject in the Bachelor of International Relations program.
-You can undertake this subject if you are selected as part of a team to represent Bond University at an International Model United Nations conference.
-This subject will give you an invaluable opportunity to participate in a Study Tour, and to experience the country where the conference is taking place.
-The International Model United Nations and Study Tour is specifically designed for students wishing to gain an in-depth understanding of diplomacy and to experience working within a high pressure, multi-cultural collaborative environment.
+The International Model United Nations and Study Tour is a very unique elective subject in the Bachelor of International Relations program offered by the Faculty of Society and Design.
+The subject can be undertaken by students selected as team members to represent Bond University at an International Model United Nations conference.
+Students are given an invaluable opportunity to participate in a Study Tour, and to experience the country where the conference is taking place.
+The International Model United Nations and Study Tour is specifically designed for students to gain an in-depth understanding of diplomacy and to experience working within a high pressure, multi-cultural collaborative environment.

 There are no co-requisites.

 Assumed knowledge is the minimum level of knowledge of a subject area that students are assumed to have acquired through previous study.
 It is the responsibility of students to ensure they meet the assumed knowledge expectations of the subject.
 Students who do not possess this prior knowledge are strongly recommended against enrolling and do so at their own risk.
 No concessions will be made for students’ lack of prior knowledge.